NurseQ/Programming-and-Scripting-Project/PROJECT.md

 ```

-### Python libraries
+### 2d.
+Python libraries
 As seen from the sample snippets of code above, the numpy python library is imported.
 For additional functionality and graphical visualization, matplolib.pyplot is imported and used in the code.
 Please see example inserted below.
+See this code in the repository [scatpetlength.py](https://github.com/NurseQ/Project-Iris-Flower-Dataset/blob/master/scatpetlength.py).
 ```python
 # imported library for visualization of data
 import matplotlib.pyplot as mp